 There are different types of whiskeys:

-- Bourbon – made in the US, 51% from corn, once distilled the spirit must be stored at no more than 125 proof, no minimum aging period but typically two years
+Bourbon – is made in the US, 51% from corn.
+After being distilled, the spirit must be stored at no more than 125 proof, for a minimum two years

-- Rye – Canada distills rye and has since the country was first settled.
-There are no rules in place that it needs to be comprised of a minimum amount of rye mash and is produced with varying corn-rye ratios.
+Rye – Canada distills rye and has since the country was first settled.
+It is produced with varying corn-rye ratios as there are no rules in place regarding the minimum amount of rye mash.
 Alberta Premium is 100% rye.

 A.D.
-Laws Four Grain Straight Bourbon: Bottled at 95 proof, aged minimum three years in new oak barrels, it marries corn and Colorado wheat, rye and barley.
-Won 2016 Silver Medal at San Francisco’s World Spirits competition.
+Laws Four Grain Straight Bourbon: Bottled at 95 proof, aged minimum three years in new oak barrels, it marries corn and Colorado wheat, rye, and barley.
+Won 2016 Silver Medal at San Francisco’s World

 You Don’t Drink Whiskey, You Experience It